 Discipleship Meetings

-A Guide to Routine Discipleship Meetings
+A Guide to Holding Routine Discipleship Meetings

-Before you begin meeting to formally disciple someone
+Before you begin meeting to disciple someone formally:

 Pray for them and yourself.

-You should study the topics How to Disciple Someone and A Strategy for Making Disciples.
+Study the topics How to Disciple Someone and A Strategy for Making Disciples.

 All of this can be adapted to fit your context.